 The U.T.
 System Office of General Counsel (OGC) standard Addendum contains several clauses: some are explicitly required by Texas law or included to help us comply with specific provisions of Texas law, while others constitute "good contracting" practice.

-The Family Code Child Support Certification; Breach of Contract Claims by Contractor; Contractor Certification regarding Boycotting Israel; and Public Information clauses are explicitly required by Texas law to be included in our contracts.
+The Family Code Child Support Certification; Breach of Contract Claims by Contractor; Contractor Certification regarding Boycotting Israel; Public Information; Texas Public Information Act - Subchapter J Requirements; Cybersecurity Training Program; Contractor Verification Regarding Discrimination Against Firearm Entities or Trade Associations; Contractor Verification Regarding Boycotting Energy Companies; and Contractor Certification Regarding COVID-19 Vaccination clauses are explicitly required by Texas law to be included in our contracts.

 We include the Tax Certification; Payments; Payments by Electronic Funds Transfer; Payment of Debt or Delinquency to the State of Texas; Payment Card Industry Standards; Contractor Certification regarding Business with Certain Countries and Organizations; Access by Individuals with Disabilities; Notices; Loss of Funding; State Auditor's Office; Limitations; Ethics Matters/No Financial Interest; and Subcontracting clauses to help us comply with specific provisions of Texas law.